 - Recognize and triage ill patients

 As a resident, you will gain excellent critical care experience in the AGH Medical Intensive Care Unit (MICU) with two teams of two interns, a senior resident, a pulmonary-critical care fellow, and an attending physicians who round 7-days a week.

 Interns and senior residents provide day coverage while the night MICU team provides coverage overnight.
 Pulmonary and critical care fellows provide you with 24-hour in-house coverage.
 As part of the MICU team, you will take primary responsibility for managing critically-ill patients and will be performing most of their diagnostic procedures.
 All major management decisions are reviewed by your MICU team on daily morning and evening rounds.
 During your MICU rotation you and your team will learn the following:

 - Techniques of resuscitation

 - Bedside hemodynamics

-Senior residents also have the opportunity to rotate through the WPH medical ICU.
+- As a senior resident you will also have the opportunity to rotate through the WPH MICU.

-AGH's Cardiac Care Unit (CCU) cares for patients with acute heart failure, myocardial infarction, unstable angina and cardiogenic shock.
-Cardiac catheterization and intra-aortic balloon pumps are routinely employed.
+Our Cardiac Care Unit (CCU) provides cares for patients with acute heart failure, myocardial infarction, unstable angina, and cardiogenic shock.
+The CCU routinely employs cardiac catheterization and intra-aortic balloon pumps as well.